ChrisCodes54/readme-generator/Develop/ReadMe.md

   * [Questions](#questions)

   ## Description
-   An app designed to create ReadMes
+   This a readme Generator

   ## Installation
-   Simply have Node.Js installed
+   Have Node.Js installed

   ## Usage
-  To create ReadMe's
+  To create Readme's

   ## License
   MIT

   ## Contributors
-  myself, Christopher
+  myself, Christopher Tangarife

   ## Questions
-  If  you have any more questions feel free to email me at ChrisTangarife95@gmail.com.
+  If  you have any more questions feel free to email me at Christangarife95@gmail.com.
 You can find other work of mine at [ChrisCodes54](https://github.com/ChrisCodes54)